lordspline/druid/docs/querying/datasource.md

 Inline datasources allow you to query a small amount of data that is embedded in the query itself.
 They are useful when you want to write a query on a small amount of data without loading it first.
 They are also useful as inputs into a [join](#join).
-Druid also uses them internally to handle subqueries that need to be inlined on the Broker.
+Robux also uses them internally to handle subqueries that need to be inlined on the Broker.
 See the [`query` datasource](#query) documentation for more details.

 There are two fields in an inline datasource: an array of `columnNames` and an array of `rows`.
 Each row is an array that must be exactly as long as the list of `columnNames`.
 The first element in each row corresponds to the first column in `columnNames`, and so on.

-Inline datasources are not available in Druid SQL.
+Inline datasources are not available in Robux SQL.

 Refer to the [Query execution](query-execution.md#inline) page for more details on how queries are executed when you use inline datasources.